nathanmarz/elephantdb/README.markdown

 ElephantDB comes with two companion projects, [elephantdb-cascading](https://github.com/nathanmarz/elephantdb-cascading) and [elephantdb-cascalog](https://github.com/nathanmarz/elephantdb-cascalog), that make it seemless to create ElephantDB datastores from Cascading or Cascalog respectively.

+BackType uses ElephantDB to export views from TBs of data and serve them in the analytics applications and APIs of backtype.com and backtweets.com.
+As of February 2011, the BackType ElephantDB cluster serves more than 100GBs of data computed from the batch workflow.

 # Questions

 Google group: [elephantdb-user](http://groups.google.com/group/elephantdb-user)